fs7fyqy553/letterboxd/README.md

 - Backend:

-    - Written in NodeJS within Express
+    - Written in TypeScript withing NodeJS and Express
     - Accessible using a REST API with authentication
     - Uses a MongoDB database
     - Tested using MongoDB In-Memory Server and Supertest in Jest